nfdi-de/section-int-wg-landscape/charter/README.md

 ### Meetings and Communication

-The WG meets on the first Wednesday of each month at 11.00.
+The WG meets on the first Wednesday of each month at 11.00 (German time).
 Communication is primarily through [RocketChat](https://go.rocket.chat/invite?host=all-chat.nfdi.de&path=invite%2FsJ8Gdy).
 There are no membership requirements and meetings are open to anyone who would like to join.
 Minutes will be taken on a public document.